monimoyd/EndGameAssignment/README.md

 From all the observations I found that though episode 120 has highest reward but car moves are not very smooth.
-So I have decided to choose model from episode 147 which has good average reward but car moves are smooth, so I have chosen model from episode 147 for deployment, demo and any further fine tuning.
+So I have decided to choose Actor, Critic model from episode 147 which has good average reward also car moves are smooth.
+I have used Model from episode 147  for deployment, demo and any further fine tuning.
 I have stored all the other model weights as well so that it can used for future analysis

 # VII.
 Issues Faced During Training and how I handled

 ## a.
 Car hitting Boundary and remain there:
 For handling this scenario, once car is within 0 pixels boundary, I am giving heavy penalty of -50 and moving the car to a random position to start with.
 As I am using fixes number of steps for each episode, I continue after hitting boundary

+## b.
+Training is very slow:
+Initially I tried CPU version of pytorch, I found it was taking very long time to train.
+So, I installed latest version of CUDA, CUDNN, Nvidia drivers and installed GPU version of pytorch, after that I saw significant improvement in performance

 ## b.
 Car is circling same place (Ghoomar Effect):
 For this is one of common issue that I also encountered.
 When it happens the action value of  rotation, velocity become either near 5 and -5 and it stays there.
 I  think this can happen when there are not enough random samples to explore and during training samples are taken from replay buffer which are fed Policy Network and Policy Network has not learnt yet.
 Here are a things I tried to overcome Ghoomar Effect

 ### a.
 I have taken 10000 random experiences initially and even after that also I used exploration factor epsilon initialized to 0.9 and reduce it by 0.05 very episode till it reaches 0.2.
 This ensures replay buffer always have enough random experiences in buffer

 ### b.
 Whenever 360 degree rotation happens, clockwise or anti clockwise, I penalize the car agent by giving reward of -50.
 For checking if car has rotated 360 I check if the car.angle value is greater than 360 or less than 360 and then take modulus value of 360 (if clockwise) or modulus value of -360 (if anti clockwise) to set the new car angle so that I do not miss it next time

 ### c.
 The default learning of Adam optimizer is 0.001.
 I changed the learning to 1e-5 for actor and 2e-5 for critic.
 Also I used weight decay (L2 regularization) for Actor